-The algorithms selected for this family are CORE, OCEC and COGIN.
+The algorithms selected for this family are co-evolutionary rule extractor (CORE), organizational co-evolutionary algorithm for classification (OCEC), and coverage-based genetic induction (COGIN).
 Next, we describe each algorithm, whose main features are shown in Table IV.

-a) CORE

-CO-Evolutionary Rule Extractor (CORE) [39] evolves a set of rules, which are initialised randomly, using as fitness a combination of the true positive rate and the false positive rate, together with a token competition that reduces the size of the rule-set.
-It uses a specific regeneration operator that re-initialises those chromosomes that have a fitness below the average.
-For nominal attributes it uses the one-point crossover, whereas for the numerical attributes it applies a linear combination of the parents.
+1) CORE: CORE [39] evolves a set of rules, which are initialized randomly, using as fitness a combination of the true positive rate and the false positive rate, together with a token competition that reduces the size of the